libigl/libigl/README.md

 2. find dependencies via CMake's *find_package* command
 3. provide correct package config files
 4. install all targets provided by libigl (but not its dependencies)
+5. Consider headers with *.hpp* extension, such that they are installed

 All of the existing libigl target names are maintained for compatibility.